 Moth Flight (Mothflight)

-Wind Runner's daughter, born during The First Battle.
+One of daughters Wind Runner and Gorse Fur, born during The First Battle.
 Unnamed in the book, but revealed in The Ultimate Guide to be Moth Flight.She will go on to be a medicine cat and discover the Moonstone.
 She will also be the star of the 2015 Super Edition, which will be called Mothflight's Vision.

 Chekhov's Gunman: She's an unnamed kit who does absolutely nothing in The First Battle.
 However, she's going to be the one to discover the Moonstone, and will also be a medicine cat.